ilenhanako/it-kid-book/infant/file_overview.md

-file -- imagine a book inside library, file is like one book inside your computer

-book has title -- file has a name e.g. ilenku.docx book has category e.g comic, fairytales -- file has extension / type e.g. docx, pptx, txt, jpeg book has a rack (so that Adelaine can easily search her favourite reading) -- file has a folder

-I can destroy a book (if getting crazy) -- file can also be deleted.

-I can give book to other -- I also can send file to others
-* when I send file to others, I still have the copy
-* when I give book to others, I lost it hua hua hua
+# What is File?

+Library has lots of books.
+A book in a library is similar to a file within your computer.

+Book has a title, e.g. "Alice in Wonderland".
+File too.
+You could have file with name "itkid.txt"

+## Types of File
+There are few different book's genre like comic, fairytales.
+Same with file too.
+You have different types like "image" file, "video" file, "text" file or many others.
 Adelaine's favourite book is non-fiction type.
 Adelaine's favourite file type is JPEG, why?
 Because JPEG file, are files that keeping photos!

-ln -s /Applications/TextMate.app/Contents/Resources/mate /usr/local/bin/mate
+## Delete a File
+Naughty baby can destroy a book.
+File can also be deleted.

+## Transfer a File
+Generous kid can donate book to others.
+I also can send file to others.
+But there is a bit of difference here.
+When I send file to others, I still have the copy
+When I give book to others, I lost it (cry cry cry)

+## Folder
+Books in library is placed in rack.
+Same with files too.
+Files are placed in folder.
+Some people call it , directory.